No matter what your occasion, holiday or even

 THE GANG'S ALL HERE!

-If you are hosting an event such as for graduation, either on the same day as graduation or on the weekend
+If you are hosting an event on the same day as graduation or on the weekend

 immediately preceding or following the graduation ceremony, plan on an event

 with fluctuating attendance.
-The same holds true for busy holiday parties.
+The same holds true for summer holiday parties.

 Many people host parties on these special occasions, so guests are often